COVID-19 risk remains. Continue to protect yourself and others.

 COVID-19 Symptoms, Care and Quarantine Guidelines

-Students who have questions related to COVID-19 symptoms, care and quarantine guidelines should contact the:
+Students who have questions related to COVID-19 symptoms, care, quarantine, and isolation guidelines should contact the:

 - Student Health Center: 323.343.3300